QuaCaTeam/quaca/docs/tutorials/mainfile.md

-!> TODO: Fill in values and finish writing

 # Write your own main
 In the first tutorial you calculated the non-contact friction of an atom above the surface of a Drude bulk material using an input file and the executable `Friction`.
 QuaCa can, however, also be used like a library and you can write your own executables!